Meet the Festival Orchestra Musicians

 Principal Bass

-Paul Sharpe, double bass (February & March), is Principal Double Bass of the Winston-Salem Symphony and a frequent Guest Principal and Assistant Principal of the Charleston (S.C.)
+Paul Sharpe, double bass, is Principal Double Bass of the Winston-Salem Symphony and a frequent Guest Principal and Assistant Principal of the Charleston (S.C.)
 Symphony.
 He has performed in recital at prestigious music festivals and venues internationally, including Villa Musica (Germany), Orfeo (Italy), Bass2008 (France), World Bass Festival (Poland), Bass Encounter (Brazil), Garth Newel Chamber Institute (Va.), the Anchorage Chamber Music Festival, and Fairbanks Summer Arts Festival (Alaska).
 As soloist, he has appeared with the orchestras of Winston-Salem, Boise, Theatro Sao Pedro (Porto Allegre, Brazil), Fairbanks Summer Arts Festival, Lubbock, Dallas Chamber, and Aspen Young Artists.
 His work as a member of the unique cello-bass duo, Low and Lower, keeps him busy and often pushes him far beyond the typical classical musician’s comfort zone on stage—singing, acting, composing, arranging, and more.
 He is Professor of Double Bass and an Assistant Dean at the University of North Carolina School of the Arts.
-This is his thirteenth year at Arizona Musicfest.
+This is his fourteenth year at Arizona Musicfest.

 Eric Shetzen